ShipBook/ShipBookSDK-iOS/README.md

 ---
 ## Requirements
-ShipBook works with SWIFT 4 and from iOS 10
+ShipBook works with SWIFT 4 (min. version 3) and from iOS 10

 ---
 ## Installation